Knoph1/ALX_Simple_Quiz/README.md

 ## 📐 Simple Calculator

-A responsive browser-based calculator built with HTML, CSS, and JavaScript.
+A responsive browser-based calculator built with HTML, CSS and JavaScript.
 Supports:

 - ➕ Addition
 - ➖ Subtraction